Changes, challenges: The not-so-secret life of pandemic pets

 Veterinarians and owners report some pets are being medicated for anxiety, and others are being put on diets because of too many treats and not enough exercise in parks that humans may be avoiding because of virus concerns.

+Kursten Hedgis, a herbalist in Decatur, Georgia, says her dog Bitsy, also a rescue, misses the attention from other humans on their walks.

 “He got really bummed out because no one would talk to him or pet him,” she says.
-“People would walk six feet around us.
+“People would walk 6 feet around us.
 I think he took it personally.”

 Bitsy, a yorkie, is 14 and has been with her six years after a life as a breeder in a puppy mill.
 He is blind in one eye and suffers periodic infections and incontinence.
-Trips to the veterinarian have been “really scary” because of the masks and reduced contacts.
+Trips to the veterinarian have been “really scary” because of the masks and reduced contacts, Hedgis says.

-However, Hedgis and other pet owners say they have become more than companions in recent months, that they provide valuable emotional support to their humans.
+However, Hedgis and other pet owners say they have become more than companions in recent months — they provide emotional support to their humans.

-Humito seems to sense when she is feeling stressed and will take the initiative to cuddle into her lap, says Benavides, communications director for Republican Sen. Rob Portman of Ohio.
+Humito appears to sense when she is feeling stressed and will take the initiative to cuddle into her lap, says Benavides, spokesperson for Republican U.S. Sen. Rob Portman, of Ohio.
 "It's a relationship built on mutual care and comfort,” Benavides says.

-As humans begin to return to work and the vaccine rolls out, the next year likely will bring a test of those relationships and new habits.
+As humans begin to return to work and vaccines roll out, the next year likely will bring a test of those relationships and new habits.
 Says Ranjan of Aloo: “I hope he will take it in stride.”

-Croney, the animal behavior professor with some two decades of experience, says she's concerned about what will happen when she returns to work, and not only to her pets.
+Croney, the animal behavior professor with some two decades of experience, says she worries what will happen when she returns to work, and not only to her pets.

 “I'm starting to worry a little bit for me,” she admits.
 “I'm becoming a little co-dependent of my animals.”